SoLoHK525/comp4107-project/readme.txt

 	2. Click on File -> Project Structure -> Artifacts
 		-> Add JAR (From module with dependencies)
 		-> Select [SLCEmulatorStarter] as the Main Class
-	3. Click on Build -> Build Aritifacts...
+	3. Click on Build -> Build Artifact...

 	The output jar will be located inside /out/artifacts/<name_of_artifacts>/<name_of_artifacts>.jar